Soul Recuperative Care

 1. What is recuperative care?

-Recuperative care provides short-term, safe transitional housing with medical oversight for individuals who no longer need hospital care but are not yet ready to return to independent living.
-Soul Housing provides a safe environment, meals, wraparound medical and mental health services in a supportive setting that promotes healing and recovery.
+Recuperative care provides a short-term, safe setting with medical oversight for individuals who no longer need hospital care but are not yet ready to return to independent living.
+Soul Housing provides a safe environment, meals, wraparound medical and mental health services in a supportive environment that promotes healing and recovery.

 Not directly through Soul Housing, but there are dedicated programs designed to help individuals experiencing homelessness find stable housing.
-At Soul Housing, we provide short-term, medically supportive housing that helps those who are homeless or are at risk of homelessness regain stability, address health needs, and transition toward longer-term housing solutions.
+At Soul Housing, we provide a short-term, medically supportive environment that helps those who are homeless or are at risk of homelessness regain stability, address health needs, and transition toward the next stage in their recovery.

 In general, housing systems across California often prioritize individuals with urgent needs, such as serious medical conditions, safety concerns, or high vulnerability.
-At Soul Housing, we collaborate closely with healthcare and case management partners to ensure that those with significant medical or discharge needs receive timely placement.
+At Soul Housing, we collaborate closely with healthcare and case management partners to identify options for those with significant medical or discharge needs.

 Soul Housing provides recuperative care to individuals who are homeless or are at risk of becoming homeless and are referred by a medical provider following hospitalization or clinical treatment.
 Eligibility is determined by medical necessity and partnership criteria established with managed care plans.